aijose/CarND-Advanced-Lane-Lines/project_report.md

 x-coordinate of its predecessor window.
 This ensures that the windows adjusts to the lane location if there is significant curvature.

-Once all the lane points are computed using the stacked windows, a polynomial is fit to the left and right lane points.
+Once all the lane points are extracted using the stacked windows, a polynomial is fit to the left and right lane points.
 Since the lane is typically vertical, the y-location is treated as the independent variable and the x-location is treated as the independent variable for fitting the polynomial.
-The `polyfit()` function is used to determine the coefficients of the polynomial.
+To compute the radius of curvature of the lane, the middle line for the lane needs to be computed.

-The figure below shows the top view with the stacked windows along with lane lines and lane points.
+This was obtained by averaging the fitted x-coordinates of the left and right lanes.
+The figure below shows the results obtained.

 <p align="center">
 <img src="output_images/windowed_image.png" width="45%">